dr-rodriguez/AstrodbWeb/README.md

 python runapp.py
 ```
 and navigate to the indicated URL.
-**NOTE:** AstrodbWeb only works with Python 2.7, so you may want to create a specific environment for this app.

 A live version of this app can be found [here](http://database.bdnyc.org) with a backup available at [Heroku](http://bdnyc-app.herokuapp.com/).